henriwahl-iu/FileSwoosh/README.md

 # FileSwoosh

+This is the documentation for the project software engineering course at the IU.
+Find the following in the subfolders:

+- [docs](./docs/) some diagrams and video footage of the app in action
+- [iu](./iu/) the PDF documents as required by course adssignment
+- [source](./source/) the pure source of the app

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.